nodeschool/amsterdam/presentations/markdown/workshoppers.md

 ## 💀 electives

-If you want to challenge yourself even more, we challenge you with the following workshoppers
+If you want to challenge yourself even more, we challenge you with the following workshoppers:

 <pre><code>$ npm install -g bacon-love